Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Introduction

-The low-background CsI crystal technique~\cite{Kim:2003ms,Kim:2005rr,Lee:2007iq} has been developed for the KIMS experiment, which used CsI(Tl) crystals coupled with photomultipliers (PMTs) for WIMP dark matter search~\cite{Kims:2005dol,KIMS:2007wwj,sckim12}.
-The production of 200\,kg undoped CsI crystals can be performed at the Institute for Basic Science (IBS), Korea, with a powder purification facility~\cite{Shin:2018ioq,Shin:2020bdq,Shin:2023ldy} and Kyropoulos crystal growers~\cite{Ra:2018kkl}, developed for low-background NaI(Tl) crystals~\cite{COSINE:2020egt,Lee:2023jbe}.
+The technique for radiopure CsI crystal growth ~\cite{Kim:2003ms,Kim:2005rr,Lee:2007iq} has been developed for the KIMS experiment, which used CsI(Tl) crystals coupled with photomultipliers (PMTs) for WIMP dark matter search~\cite{Kims:2005dol,KIMS:2007wwj,sckim12}.
+The production of 200\,kg undoped CsI crystals can be performed at the Institute for Basic Science (IBS), Korea, which offers a powder purification facility~\cite{Shin:2018ioq,Shin:2020bdq,Shin:2023ldy} and Kyropoulos crystal growers~\cite{Ra:2018kkl}, installed and employed for the growth of radiopure NaI(Tl) crystals~\cite{COSINE:2020egt,Lee:2023jbe}.
 Additionally, about 400\,kg of purified CsI powder remnants from the KIMS CsI(Tl) crystal growing have been stored at the Yangyang underground laboratory.
-Based on the high light yield of the undoped CsI crystals and the low-background CsI crystal growing technology, we evaluate the dark matter detection sensitivities of the future experiment using the undoped CsI crystals.
-In the low-mass dark matter region for the WIMP-proton spin-dependent interaction, the undoped CsI crystal can reach the world's best sensitivities.
+We conducted a feasibility study for rare event searches by measuring the characteristics of a small size undoped CsI crystal.
+Based on the high light yield observed from these measurements and the low-background CsI crystal growing technology, we evaluate the dark matter detection sensitivities of a future experiment using a detector based on undoped CsI crystals coupled to SiPMs.
+In the low-mass dark matter region for the dark matter-proton spin-dependent interaction, this detector can reach a world competitive sensitivity, exploring a new dark matter parameter space.